 How to Repair a Sagging Fence Gate

 - Examine the hinges on the fence gate.
-Each hinge is typically attached with two sets of lag bolts.
+Each hinge is typically attached using two sets of lag bolts.
 A lag bolt (sometimes called a lag screw) is a steel screw used for wood projects.
 It looks like a screw, but the top is flat, thick, and hexagonal.
-Note the size of the bolt — 1/4-inch, 1/2-inch, and 3/8-inch are common lag bolt sizes — in case you have to replace one that is rusted or missing.
+Note the size of the bolt — 1/4-inch, 1/2-inch, and 3/8-inch commonly — in case you have to replace one that is rusted or missing.

 - Disconnect the bottom hinge first.
 Even if the hinge looks perfectly fine, go ahead and disconnect it by removing the lag bolts with a ratchet or open-ended box wrench.

 - Now tackle the top hinge.
 Partially disconnect the hinge by removing only the lower lag bolt.

 - Lift and shore up the leaning post.
 Set stones, bricks, or blocks around the post to prop it up to the desired upright position.
 A spirit level will give you an accurate reading.
 You may have to dig around the post to reset it or replace a wooden one that has warped or rotted.
 Always call the Dig Safe phone number before digging.